-When we shoot a video, often we need to highlight a specific object or person in the clip.
-To make them more prominent and highlighted, arrows are used.
-The small arrows lingering over an object let’s you add details and attention to minor details that would otherwise be forgotten or ignored.
+When we make a video, especially a sports highlights video, often we need to highlight a specific object or person in the clip.
+To make them more prominent and highlighted, the animated arrows are used.
+The small arrows lingering over an object let's you add details and attention to minor details that would otherwise be forgotten or ignored.

 Explore below to learn the techniques to add arrows to video in iMovie to highlight the items: